Flokots/personal-gallery/README.md

 # Personal Gallery

-A personal gallery application that displays your photos for others to see.
+A django application that displays your photos in different categories taken from different locations for others to see.

 ### Demo
 Personal Gallery link